Lal Pathore: Remake

-Uttam Kumar (right), Supriya Devi (middle) and Sushil Majumder (left) in the sets of Lal Pathore.

 Shakti Samanta wanted to remake the film in Hindi with Rajesh Khanna in 1970, but later he decided to produce it due to his commitments with Pagla Kahin Ka (1970) and Kati Patang (1971), and approached Majumder to direct the film.
 However, it got cancelled as the remake rights proved to be expensive.
 The same year, F. C. Mehra bought the remake rights and signed Majumder as the director of the film.
 In 1971, it was remade as Lal Patthar, where Raaj Kumar, Hema Malini, Rakhee Gulzar and Vinod Mehra played the lead roles.